arminc/arminc.github.io/_posts/2010-03-08-how-to-test-ejb3-1-with-embedded-container.md

 <pre class="brush: bash; title: ; notranslate" title="">mvn clean compile jar:jar test
 </pre>

-That&#8217;s it, this is all you have to do to test your EJB.
+That's it, this is all you have to do to test your EJB.
 Very easy and useful.

  [1]: http://blog.coralic.nl/2010/03/07/how-to-create-ejb-3-1/
  [2]: http://files.coralic.nl/ejb31EmbeddedCont.zip